bfffs/bfffs/README.md

 ## Overview

 BFFFS is a new copy-on-write file system written entirely in Rust.
-It aims tohave all of the usual COW goodies (transactional integrity, snapshots, clones, etc), but with better RAID, faster performance in some ways, and native support for SMR hard drives and OpenChannel SSDs.
+It aims to have all of the usual COW goodies (transactional integrity, snapshots, clones, etc), but with better RAID, faster performance in some ways, and native support for SMR hard drives and OpenChannel SSDs.